totalpave/cordova-plugin-date/README.md

 Setups the JavaScript side of the plugin to be used.
 The native side of the plugin should be handled automatically; but, if for some reason something goes wrong, see `reinit`.

+This function also sets up an event listener for resume.
+When the resume event fires, the plugin will automatically attempt to sync the time.

 ### Parameters
 success, fail - cordova callbacks.